-Table 12 Ten Big Data Do's and Don'ts (Hurwitz et al., 2013)
+Table 12 10 Big Data Do's and Don'ts (Hurwitz et al., 2013)

 As stated earlier, there are many positives sides in Big Data technologies for individuals, companies, governments, academia, and organizations in general.
-However, search queries that are collated and analyzed by the market to create customer profiles even if they are not signed into search engines, and the mass-assembly conducted by retailers of publicly available metadata (that is also to be considered as potential private data) can put a strain on its further development.
-This necessitates the need for trust in Big Data technologies and their usage to prevent user's reluctance in its broad adoption.
-This also implies that the inadequate and outdated data protection regulations need to be modernized as a matter of urgency.
+However, the excessive use of surveillance by governments and intelligence agencies, search queries that are collated and analyzed by big Internet companies to create customer profiles even if they are not signed into search engines, and the mass-assembly conducted by retailers of publicly available metadata (that is also to be considered as potential private data) can put a strain on its further development.
+This implies that the inadequate and outdated data protection regulations need to be modernized as a matter of urgency.

 Overall, there is no doubt that Big Data technologies are still requiring further developments.
 Therefore, more capital investments from governments and commercial enterprises should be made to further develop the practice and science of Big Data.
 And certainly not least of all, by setting new standards from both a technology as well as a privacy perspective.
 Given the potential of Big Data counterbalanced by a lack of best practices and both technical and cultural challenges, it is necessary to provide a new guidance to the adoption of the technology (British Standards Institution, 2016).
-Furthermore, along those best practices it is also necessary to promote the development and the use of a trustable Big Data technology (ILNAS Digital Trust, 2016), to guarantee the user's safety and improve the trust in the technology's benefits.
 This is the role of standards, developed in collaboration with the actors of the market and in the goal to support business.